 mainly a destination address, a next hop and a hop count.
 Routing

-information is retrieved from the table via RoutingTable
+information is retrieved from the table via RoutingTable, a

 generic interface for routing tables (described in